<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 Rad, I'm in.
 Where Can I Go Volcano Boarding?

-You’re going to want to head to the city of Leon, which is about 3 hours away from Granada (where the ILP volunteers are teaching English and living — Granada’s also a pretty cool city, so be sure to check it out).
-About an hour drive from Leon is the towering volcano, Cerro Negro, which is where you’ll go boarding.
+You’re going to want to head to the city of Leon, which is about 3 hours away from Granada (where the ILP volunteers are teaching English and living for the semester — Granada’s also a pretty cool city, so be sure to check it out).
+About an hour's drive from Leon is the towering volcano, Cerro Negro, which is where you’ll go boarding.

 How Can I Get To Leon?